Lipstick Plant Care Indoors, Propagation & Problems (Aeschynanthus radicans)

 Size

-Lipstick Vine is a vining plant whose stems can grow from 3 to 5 ft long.
+Lipstick Vine is a vining plant whose stems can grow from 3-5 feet long which makes it one of the best flowering plants for hanging baskets.

 Flowers